Cloudtemplar2615/MobDev_Project/README.md

-# MobDev_Project
 **Features Implemented**

 **Shopping List Core**

 Add items with name, price, and category

+Edit existing items via tap

-Delete items from the list with swipe-to-delete
+Delete items with swipe or from the edit screen

-Optional "Clear All" to reset the list
+"Start by adding your first item!" message if list is empty

+Search bar to filter products by name

 **Categories**

 Predefined: Food, Medication, Cleaning, Other

-Create and save custom categories
+Users can add and save custom categories

-Categories persist across app restarts
+Items are grouped visually by category

+Emoji icons for category clarity

-**Tax Calculator**
+** Tax Calculator**

 Category-specific tax rates:

 Food → 5%